ericpalakovichcarr/django-facetools/docs/tutorial.rst

 -----------------------

-The `facebook_url` tags automatically translate any url path that falls in the FACEBOOK_APPLICATION_CANVAS_URL and translates it to it's facebook equivalent.
+The `facebook_url` tags automatically translate any url path that falls in the `FACEBOOK_APPLICATION_CANVAS_URL` and translates it to it's facebook equivalent.

 The `facebook_redirect` function applies the same logic, acting as a substitute for `HttpResponseRedirect` and `django.urlresolvers.reverse`.
-It replaces the redirect resonse object with a regular html result.
+It replaces the redirect response object with a regular html result.
 The html consists of a redirect via javascript.
 It'll look something like this::